How we collect and store your information

 North and Latin America (Argentina, Bermuda, Brazil, Canada, Chile, Colombia, Mexico, Peru, Uruguay, United States of America)

-Middle East and North Africa (Algeria, Armenia, Bahrain, Egypt, Israel, Kuwait, Lebanon, Malta, Morocco, Nigeria, Oman, Qatar, Saudi Arabia, South Africa, Turkey, United Arab Emirates).
+Middle East and North Africa (Algeria, Armenia, Bahrain, Egypt, Israel, Kuwait, Lebanon, Morocco, Nigeria, Oman, Qatar, Saudi Arabia, South Africa, Turkey, United Arab Emirates).